 They'd be surrounded by real-world attendees, letting them watch the event as if they were actually there.
 It sounds similar to other live VR applications, like Next VR, Melody VR or Oculus Venues.

-More interesting, then, is the second application.
-This one speaks of turning buddies from your PSN games list into spectators of your games as you play.
+A second patent describes turning buddies from your PSN games list into spectators of your games as you play.
 So, rather than generic NPC crowds in the stands of a FIFA match or along the track of a Gran Turismo race, your friends could chose to have an avatar representation of themselves turn up in your game.